 - Genesis to Jesus Bible Study, which travels to parishes across the diocese to teach the basic building blocks of our faith.

 - Religious Certification Program for all Catholic School principals and religious education leaders.

 - Leadership seminars and training days for Catholic schools and religious education, and training of new religious educators.

 - Youth ministry programs.

 This important department helps guide and direct the Diocese in Catholic Social Teaching by fostering activities and projects that are consistent with Catholic teaching and helping us collaborate with other groups to accomplish common projects of great need in our area.
-Living Justice also assists with marriage ministries, family life ministries and promoting the dignity of human life.
+The Office of Marriage, Family Life & Pro-Life also assists with marriage ministries, family life ministries and promoting the dignity of human life.

 - U.S. Catechism for Adults seminars to train parish leaders in the new Catechism for Adults.

 - Newman Center at the University of Wisconsin Oshkosh and Campus Ministry at the University of Wisconsin Green Bay to support the spiritual growth of students.

 In 2017, the Bishop’s Appeal distributed $841,011 — 94% of the operating budget of the New Evangelization.

 The Ministry Formation department trains and forms priests, deacons, parish directors, and lay ministers.
 The work of Ministry Formation includes: